 From 27 weeks onwards, you should eat an extra 200 calories per day, which is the equivalent to two slices of toast with butter.

 Eating more food than you need during pregnancy can lead to excessive weight gain.
 In turn, this can have consequences for your baby’s development and has been linked to complications such as large birth weight and an increased risk of caesarean birth.

 What to eat on a specialised or restricted diet when pregnant

-If you usually follow a special diet, such as vegetarian, vegan or gluten-free, you may need to pay extra attention to getting the nutrients that could potentially be lacking during your pregnancy.
+If you usually follow a special diet, such as vegetarian, vegan or gluten-free, you may need to pay extra attention to get the nutrients needed that could potentially be lacking during your pregnancy.

 Vegetarian and vegan pregnancy diets

 Vitamin B12 is important throughout pregnancy but especially in the first trimester due to its role in helping the body process folic acid.
-Marmite is a good non-animal source.
-Vegans in particular may need a supplement to ensure adequate levels of vitamin B12.
+Although Marmite is a good non-animal source, vegans in particular, may need a supplement to ensure they are getting adequate levels of vitamin B12.

 If you have coeliac disease you should talk to your healthcare professional about any special advice, they may have on what to eat while you’re pregnant.
 Research shows that as long as your condition is well managed throughout pregnancy, coeliac disease shouldn’t have any impact on your pregnancy or your baby’s development.

 - NHS UK.
 New weight advice for pregnancy [Online].
 2010.
 Available at: www.nhs.uk/news/2010/July07/Pages/new-nice-guidelines-weight-pregnancy.aspx [Accessed May 2014]

 - Wells JCK.
 The thrifty phenotype as an adaptive maternal effect.
 Biol Rev Cam Philos Soc 2007;82(1):143-172.